GIT-STATUS(1) Git Manual GIT-STATUS(1)

 files in ignored directories are displayed.

-matching - Shows ignored files and directories matching an
+Show ignored files and directories matching an ignore

-all contents are ignored, then the directory is not shown, but
+ignored, then the directory is not shown, but all contents

 -z